A Celebrity Edge Review

 The Vibe / Kid-Friendliness / Disney Comparison

-I would say that if you have very active teens, they may be bored on the Celebrity Edge.
+I would say that if you have very active teens and are exploring cruises with kids, they may be bored on the Celebrity Edge.
 There’s not a basketball court, or climbing wall, or arcade, or crazy pool like we’ve seen on other ships.
 There are a couple of ping-pong tables, and we loved playing giant Jenga and ring toss at the Rooftop Garden, and there’s a jogging track, but it’s definitely not an amusement park.
 Again, that’s perfect for how we like to travel.
 But you may be different.

 Camp at Sea